Cognitive superpowers: The biggest benefits of deep work

 1. Unparalleled focus

 The ability to do deep work is a skill and, like any skill, the more you work on it the more proficient you become.
 Strengthening your deep work muscle helps improve your concentration – helping you lock focus on a specific task, and stick at it for longer periods of time.
 You might begin only being able to focus deeply for 45 minutes, but regularly practicing and pushing deep work can help you scale this.
 Aside from boosting your productivity and the quality of your work, being able to work on mentally taxing tasks for long periods of time helps you to build presence in everything you want to do.

 2. Supreme employability

-When we’re constantly distracted and multitasking, it's difficult to reflect on what really matters.
-When our attention is so fragmented, it’s hard to reflect on what we’re actually contributing.
+When we’re constantly distracted and multitasking, it's difficult to remember what really matters and reflect on what we’re actually contributing towards that.
 People naturally search for meaning and connection, but a constant flow of shallow work and multitasking leaves little cognitive space for this.
 In contrast, deep work challenges us to consider the true value of our time – it’s about understanding what work actually helps you achieve your goals, and redirecting your efforts to immerse yourself in it.
 In championing time and mental energy for our most important, useful work, Newport believes regular deep work can support a state of eudaimonia — where we feel we’re achieving our full human potential.